| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 2.2 Scaffold#

-- Workflow type lives in a string constant exported from a *.types.ts file next to the workflow
+- Workflow Type lives in a string constant exported from a

-- Activities are thin shells over the same domain services the Inngest job called.
-Anything more than that goes in the service
+*.types.tsfile next to the Workflow. - Activities are thin shells over the same domain services the Inngest job called.
+Anything more than that goes in the service.

-- If the Workflow runs on a schedule, the schedule definition ships in this PR and lands in a registry-in-Git that CI syncs on deploy.
-We deploy IaC protocol for Temporal end to end to ensure safety in the migration and maintenance
+- If the Workflow runs on a schedule, the Schedule definition ships in this PR and lands in a registry in Git that CI syncs on deploy.
+We deploy Temporal end to end via IaC to keep both migration and maintenance safe.

 2.3 Cut over#

 - Watch the Workflow in the Temporal UI for at least one full firing cycle before declaring success.
-For a scheduled job that fires Mon-Fri at 10am ET, that is a full business day.
-For a webhook job, watch through one peak
+For a scheduled job that fires Monday through Friday at 10 a.m.
+ET, that is a full business day.
+For a webhook job, watch through one peak.

 2.4 Remove#